 These students use drawing as writing.
-Model what this looks like by showing how you draw the protagonist and a problem faced or an event that changed the protagonist, etc. Encourage students to write about their drawings.
+Model what this looks like by showing how you draw the protagonist and a problem faced by the protagonist or an event that changed him or her, etc. Encourage students to write about their drawings.
 Some will use invented spelling, others a mix of invented and correct spelling.
 By third grade, many students will write and omit drawing.